istefan/ahoi-api/readme.txt

 *   **Visual Table Builder:** Create "tables" and "fields" directly from the admin, defining various data types (Text, Number, Boolean, Date, Relationship, JSON).
 *   **Automatic API Generation:** Each table you create instantly becomes a fully functional REST API endpoint (e.g., `/wp-json/ahoi/v1/products`).
 *   **Modern JWT Authentication:** Secure your API using JSON Web Tokens, the standard for stateless applications.
-*   **Granular Access Control:** Integrates seamlessly with the WordPress Roles and Capabilities system.
-You can define exactly which role can create, edit, or delete data.
+*   **Granular, Role-Based Access Control:** Ahoi API introduces a custom, two-tiered capability system that gives you fine-grained control over your data.
 *   **File Storage Management:** Includes secure endpoints for file uploads and deletions, integrated with the WordPress Media Library.
 *   **Webhooks:** Notify external systems in real-time when data is created, updated, or deleted, allowing for complex and decoupled integrations.
 *   **Advanced Querying:** Native support for filtering, sorting, and pagination directly via URL parameters.